ameigos/Project-06-3DRPG/README.md

 # Project-06

-# Features added
+a 3DRPG where one must complete the mission by destorying the monster.
+# Features added: Character and animation for shooting.
+AI Enemy.
+Story quest.
+Maze

-# References to resources used in the project
+# References to resources used in the project:  [Mixamo](https://www.mixamo.com/) https://assetstore.unity.com/  https://www.inklestudios.com/ink/

-# Created by
+# Created by: Amelia Goswami